Woman SRSLY Takeover SEVEN

-For one night only female performance art collective Woman SRSLY takeover The Place to present a programme of unique and challenging performance by socialised female and female identified artists.
-This carefully selected evening of interdisciplinary work - spanning film, live art, dance, theatre, cabaret, music and all-round femme power - creates a platform for female artists to share their ideas and experiences.
+Female performing art collective Woman SRSLY take over The Yard to present a programme of unique and challenging performance by socialised female and female identified artists.
+Woman SRSLY returns to take over The Yard, bringing an evening of artists – spanning live art, film, dance, theatre, cabaret and all-round femme power – to support wild and wonderful performances that challenge gender representation.
 Prepare to be delighted, amused and inspired in an evening of sex, solidarity and sisterhood.
 Bring your allies!

 MEET THE ARTISTS

 The Yonis are a contemporary movement girl band.
 Inspired by gig culture, we want to recreate the shared feelings of joy, euphoria and togetherness that one feels when watching their favourite band.
 Our work brings contemporary dance to unexpected places and in doing so encourages audiences to break the audience/performer barriers, to dance with us, enabling a more embodied viewing experience.
 As an all-female collective we celebrate our bodies as vehicles to be physical, powerful and dynamic, finding strength in coming together to create, take up space and make noise.
 The Yonis are proud to be girl-band in residence at Woman SRSLY.

 Noa Carvajal has been spending most of her time trying to look after herself, hanging out with loved ones, and working at a community centre.
 Around once every three months she makes little things that are about feelings, desires, dysphoria, life and stuff she finds hard to articulate in therapy.